Get to know the SPEAKERS

 Richard Thieme

-Richard Thieme (thiemeworks.com) is an author and professional speaker who speaks about the challenges posed by new technologies and the future, how to redesign ourselves to meet these challenges, and creativity in response to radical change.
-He has published numerous articles and short stories, eight books, and has delivered hundreds of speeches.
-His Mobius Trilogy, which includes "Mobius: A Memoir," illuminates the impacts of security and intelligence work on practitioners.
-The trilogy was lauded by a 20-year CIA veteran as one of the five best works of serious spy fiction--ever.
-He spoke in 2025 at the noted security conference Def Con for the 27th time.
-He has keynoted security conferences in 15 countries.
-Clients range from GE, Microsoft, Medtronic, Bank of America, Allstate Insurance, and Johnson Controls to the NSA, FBI, US Dept of the Treasury.
-Los Alamos National Lab, the Pentagon Security Forum, and the US Secret Service.
+Richard Thieme (www.thiemeworks.com) is an old dog who is always learning new tricks.
+He is an author and professional speaker who speaks professionally about the challenges posed by new technologies and the future, how to redesign ourselves to meet these challenges, and creativity in response to radical change.
+He has published hundreds of articles, dozens of short stories, eight books and five anthologies, and has delivered hundreds of speeches.
+His pre-blog column, "Islands in the Clickstream," was distributed to thousands of subscribers in sixty countries before collection as a book in 2004.
+When a friend at the NSA told him, "The only way you can tell the truth is through fiction," he returned to writing fiction, incouding the Mobius Trilogy has been lauded by "insiders" at CIA, DIA, and NSA.
+He spoke in 2025 at Def Con for the 27th time.
+He has keynoted security conferences in 15 countries and clients range from GE, Microsoft, Medtronic, Bank of America, Allstate Insurance, and Johnson Controls to the NSA, FBI, US Dept of the Treasury.
+Los Alamos Lab, the Pentagon Security Forum, and the US Secret Service.

 Johnny Shaieb